 The Maryland Department of Labor published its long-term occupational projections (2020-2030) and indicated that the industry labeled "clinical, counseling, and school psychologists" is projected to increase by 8.69% over that span.
-The state and federal statistics that are available cannot pinpoint clinical mental health counseling, so the evidence will be provided in a composite look.
+The state and federal statistics that are available cannot to pinpoint school counseling and clinical mental health counseling, so the evidence will be provided in a composite look.

+The Bureau of Labor and Statistics published its occupational outlook handbook and stated that the employment of school and career counselors is projected to grow 10 percent from 2021 to 2031, which is faster than the average of all occupations.
+Approximately 32,000 openings for school and career counselors are projected each year for the next decade.
 The Bureau of Labor and Statistics published its occupational outlook handbook (mental health counselors) and stated that the employment of substance abuse, behavioral disorder, and mental health counselors is projected to grow 22 percent from 2021 to 2031, which is faster than the average of all occupations.
 Approximately 43,600 openings for substance abuse, behavioral disorder, and mental health counselors are projected each year for the next decade.